banisterious/obsidian-oneirometrics/ISSUES.md

    - Investigation: Initial fixes have improved the clickable favorites functionality and removed the dropdown
    - Next Steps: Defer fixes until after Month view feature implementation, which may provide alternative date selection approaches
    - Status: 🚧 Identified, Deferred

+8. **Persistent "Filtering entries..."
+Message**
+   - Issue: A "Filtering entries... [percentage]" message appears in the upper right corner during scraping and persists throughout the Obsidian session until the application is reloaded.
+   - Investigation: Likely caused by a UI notification that isn't properly being removed after the filtering operation completes.
+   - Next Steps: Identify where the notification is created and ensure it's properly removed when the operation completes.
+   - Status: 🐛 Open

 ## Future Features